Katsura Morihito Japanese, Living National Treasure, 1944

 Katsura Morihito hails from a long line of metalwork artists dating back to the Edo period in the 1600s in Tokyo.
 Named after his family, The Katsura School became renowned for its fashionable metal accessories including obi sash clips and ornately decorated tobacco cases.
 Katsura is recognized for his remarkable skills in inlaying and decorative painting along with his lifelong commitment to Edo metal sculptures.

-2009 Received the Soukeikai Grand Award from the Soukeikai
+2009 Soukeikai Grand Award from the Soukeikai Foundation

 Traditional Kogei Exhibition